prajwalkhairnar/adverse-media-screener/README.md

 [INFO] [ReportNode] Report generation complete.
 Finalizing state.
 ```

-The final structured report will be printed to the console (and optionally saved).
+The final structured report will be printed to the console.
+Additionally, for every run, the report and raw JSON are saved in the `src/outputs` folder.

 -----